-Note: We know what you’re thinking.
+If you frequent our blog, then we know what you’re thinking.
 “Why are conversion strategists concerned about the future of grocery stores?”
 We know this article isn’t the typical type of conversion rate optimization (CRO) article you may see.
 But we don’t believe optimization is just related to ecommerce conversions.

 Our goal with this article was to find a big, real-life problem that we could apply our CRO process to (learn about our CRO process).
+In light of the COVID-19 pandemic, this article is even more relevant.

 Over the past 5 years, a number of trends and developments have taken place in the supermarket & grocery store industry that have many implications for the future of grocery shopping.

-Lately, when in Meijer, Kroger, or Target, you’ve likely seen quite a few green shirts in the checkout lines.
+Lately, when in Walmart, Meijer, Kroger, or Target, you’ve likely seen quite a few green shirts in the checkout lines.
 Who do they work for?
 You guessed it—Shipt.

 If you’re not already familiar with Shipt, it’s a service that offers peer-to-peer grocery delivery to your doorstep within an hour.
 In other words, it’s the Uber or Lyft of grocery shopping—it’s another big player in today’s gig economy.